Are These The Best New Shows Of 2018?

 Streaming is making its own multiple-season bets.
 Amazon gave Homecoming a two-season order in 2017, despite the series still waiting to stream new episodes on the platform.
 Based on the popular fictional podcast, which itself has two seasons, the show stars Julia Roberts as a caseworker at a secret government facility who helps soldiers adjust to life back home.
 Or does she?

-We'll have to find out the exact nature of Roberts' character, and this "secret government facility," when the show drops on UK Amazon Prime 2nd November.
+We'll have to find out the exact nature of Roberts' character, and this "secret government facility," when the show drops on Amazon November 2.

 The faith placed in these shows to knock it out of the park for not just one season, but two, isn't exactly unprecedented.
 Both shows come from hot source material with enough content to warrant multiple seasons of a TV series.
 With major producers onboard (Sam Esmail of Mr. Robot for Homecoming and CW King Greg Berlanti for YOU), a dual season order feels like a no-brainer.